mdscardigno/AllCardsOnDeck/README.md

 Queen of Spades
 King of Spades

-Ace of Clovers
+Ace of Diamonds
-1 of Clovers
+1 of Diamonds
-2 of Clovers
+2 of Diamonds
-3 of Clovers
+3 of Diamonds
-4 of Clovers
+4 of Diamonds
-5 of Clovers
+5 of Diamonds
-6 of Clovers
+6 of Diamonds
-7 of Clovers
+7 of Diamonds
-8 of Clovers
+8 of Diamonds
-9 of Clovers
+9 of Diamonds
-10 of Clovers
+10 of Diamonds
-Jack of Clovers
+Jack of Diamonds
-Queen of Clovers
+Queen of Diamonds
-King of Clovers
+King of Diamonds

-Data structure:
+DATA STRUCTURE:
 string
 List
 Loops